 Artistic tile, or artisan tile, comes in a variety of decorative techniques.

-colors of the clay, ranging from a light sand to a red brick.
+The color range in unglazed tiles are limited to the natural colors of the clay, ranging from a light sand to a red brick.

 ENCAUSTIC OR INLAID:

-this method was to fill the matrix of a stamped tile with white pipe clay before it was glazed and fired.
+This method was to fill the matrix of a stamped tile with white pipe clay before it was glazed and fired.
 The two sections fusing during firing.